(A) Purpose of the university faculty rules ("Rules")

 The rules apply to the academic enterprise of the university including, but not limited to, academic operations, governance, and organizational structures.

-Words have their ordinary and widely accepted meaning unless the word or phrase has been assigned a specific meaning within the university faculty rules.
+Words have their ordinary and widely accepted meaning unless the word or phrase has been assigned a specific meaning within these university faculty rules.

 (1) "Affiliated Faculty" are non-tenure track faculty members who are non-salaried or whose primary role are not as faculty members.

 (2) "Board of Trustees" (hereinafter referred to as the "Board.") is established by section 3350.10 of the Revised Code and derives its power to govern from section 3350.12 of the Revised Code.
 The board is the governing body for the university and all its component colleges.

 (3) "Rules" are the rules and regulations which govern the academic enterprise and include its approved procedural appendices.
 The Ohio legislative services commission refers to rules as rules when they are incorporated into the Administrative Code.
 The rules govern the faculty in their capacity as a faculty in the fulfillment of their education, research, and service responsibilities to the college or university.

 (4) "Clinical Education" is the health care education conducted in health care facilities, outpatient clinics, emergency centers, hospitals, or private offices, under the supervision of a qualified practitioner or teaching staff.

 (5) "College" is a collective body of faculty who prescribe and conduct a course of study leading to the award of a degree or degrees.